DerkKooi/fdm/README.md

 ## References
 1. D.P.
 Kooi and P. Gori-Giorgi, 2019.
 A variational approach to London dispersion interactions without density distortion.
 J. Phys.
 Chem.
 Lett., 10(7), pp. 1537-1541.
 2. D.P.
+Kooi and P. Gori-Giorgi, 2020.
+London dispersion forces without density distortion: a path to first principles inclusion in density functional theory.
+Faraday Discussions, 224, pp. 145-165.
-Kooi, T. Weckman, and P. Gori-Giorgi, 2020.
-Dispersion without many-body density distortion: Assessment on atoms and small molecules. arXiv preprint arXiv:2002.08708.
+3. D.P.
+Kooi, T. Weckman, and P. Gori-Giorgi, 2021.
+Dispersion without many-body density distortion: Assessment on atoms and small molecules.
+J. Chem.
+Theory Comput., 17(4), pp. 2283-2293.

 ## License
 Fixed Diagonal Matrices (FDM), a python package to calculate dispersion C6 coefficients.

-Copyright (C) 2020  Derk Kooi
+Copyright (C) 2021  Derk Kooi

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by